-The Sharon Rosen Big Brother and Big Sister Volunteer Programme is, as it sounds, a relationship for life between the supported child and their volunteer.
+The Big Brother and Big Sister Volunteer Programme is, as it sounds, a relationship for life between the supported child and their volunteer.
 The Big Brothers and Big Sisters are ‘ambassadors of fun’, who are there for the seriously ill children we support, as well as siblings, visiting the child regularly at home or in hospital.

 Still young themselves, normally 18 – 25 years, our volunteers are specially trained to make a difference when it will really count.
 They bring treats and take children on Camp Simcha events.
 Most importantly, they will make sure that each child feels special.
 Children facing difficult treatments or their siblings – who are often the forgotten sufferer when a child is ill – can benefit greatly from knowing that their Big Brother or Big Sister will be there just for them.